Finistere/antidote/README.rst

     to dot it.
     """
-    from antidote import (Constants, factory, inject, world, const, Service, implementation, Get, From, FromArg)
+    from antidote import (Constants, factory, inject, world, const, Service, implementation, Get, From)
-    from typing import Annotated, TypeVar
+    from typing import Annotated
     # from typing_extensions import Annotated # Python < 3.9

      class MovieDB: